LuMiSxh/LuMiSxh/README.md

 - Main Github Page

     You can find my Main GitHub Page [here](https://drageast.github.com/).
-    This site is written in React and maintaned soley by me.
+    This site is written in React and maintaned by me alone.
     `Status: [CURRENTLY OFFLINE]`

 - Obersberg - GitHub Page

     This is the GitHub Page for a school project between [LauriNator188](https://github.com/LauriNator188) and me.
     This website is used for evaluating our coding skills.
 The page can be found [here](https://drageast.github.io/obersberg/#/).
-    `Status: [ONLINE}`
+    `Status: [ONLINE]`

 ### Collaboration